Skip to main content

 14-day free trialCancel anytime

-What is a personal data breach under India’s DPDP Act?
+What is a personal data breach under Indian privacy law?

 The DPDP Act defines a personal data breach as ”Any unauthorised processing of personal data or accidental disclosure, acquisition, sharing, use, alteration, destruction or loss of access to personal data, that compromises the confidentiality, integrity or availability of personal data”.

 All breaches need to be reported, whether or not damage was caused.
-Notify the data principals and the Data Protection Board of the breaches promptly.
+Notify the data principals and the Data Protection Board of the breaches within 72 hours.

 The breach notification must contain details such as the nature and extent of the breach, the timing and location of its occurrence, consequences, mitigating measures, etc.

-What is the penalty for violating India’s Digital Personal Data Protection Act?
+What is the penalty for violating India Digital Personal Data Protection Act?

 The Indian privacy law determines the penalty based on various factors like the gravity of the breach and its duration, the category of personal data impacted by the breach, its repetitive nature, the impact of the monetary penalty on the violator, etc. The penalties can reach a heavy sum of INR 250 crore (~ $30 million).